Meet The Team

 LCSW

-Kara is a Licensed Clinical Social Worker and has been practicing for over ten years.
+Kara is a Licensed Clinical Social Worker and has been practicing since 2012.
 She received her Bachelor of Social Work from Hope College and her Master of Social Work degree from Grand Valley State University.
-Kara also holds her Professional Educator License and spent a large portion of her experience as a school social worker.
+Kara will also be a certified DIR-Floortime provider in June 2026.
+Kara holds her Professional Educator License and spent a large portion of her experience as a school social worker.
 In addition to her direct time with her clients, Kara is passionate about supporting families as they navigate the educational system.
 Kara believes that families should never have to feel confused or voiceless when interacting with their child’s school.
 Kara loves to have fun and utilize play while facilitating opportunities for clients to take the lead with their own strengths and interests.
 Kara employs a number of therapeutic approaches, social-emotional tools, and curriculums to support her work.
 Kara has experience working with a wide range of presenting needs and enjoys any opportunity to incorporate use of American Sign Language into her work.
 Ultimately, she believes that creating a safe space and developing a strong and supportive therapeutic relationship is the most important component to effective engagement with any client.
 Kara’s decision to enter the field was driven by her experiences having a sibling with Down Syndrome and this continues to influence her work every day!
 When she isn’t at the clinic, Kara is likely spending time with her own littles at home.
 She enjoys drinking coffee, baking, camping, and being in or near the water.

 Shelby